The following are some frequently asked questions that map authors often have about Navigator.

 - If you want to use an Esri-provided navigation map as it is, you just need a Navigator for ArcGIS license.

-- If you want to modify an Esri-provided navigation map by adding operational layers for visualization, enabling searching on custom geocoding locators, or creating custom travel modes, you need a Navigator for ArcGIS license, an ArcGIS Pro license with ArcGIS Network Analyst, and a license to use StreetMap Premium for ArcGIS Pro.
+- If you want to modify an Esri-provided navigation map by adding operational layers for visualization, enabling searching on custom geocoding locators, or creating custom travel modes, you need a Navigator for ArcGIS license, an ArcGIS Pro license with ArcGIS Network Analyst extension, and a license to use StreetMap Premium for ArcGIS Pro.

 Use your ArcGIS organizational account to share custom navigation maps with mobile workers, so when they sign in to Navigator, they can download those maps to their devices to use offline.
 You can do this by using the Share Package geoprocessing tool in ArcGIS Pro.
 When using this tool, you can share publically, with only your organization, or with members of a group.
 You can also update who the map is shared with by signing in to your ArcGIS organizational account.
 For your mobile workers to use the map in Navigator, it must be shared with them.
 See Share item with a group for details.